athrado/lang-level/README.md

 -  _Language_Level_Classification_Feature_Agglomeration.ipynb_

 demonstrate how to use the 80 extracted features for training a classifier.
 They also show how to identify sparse and less relevant features and how to use feature agglomeration for merging similar features in order to reduce the feature space.

+Note that the performance results described and discussed in the [reports](4_Reports) may vary slightly from the ones computed with these scripts due to minor changes and updates.
+However, the relations in performance between the different experiments follow the same trends.

 ## Contact